kukulaka/air-quality/README.md

 - [x] Grid layout for city child component

 ### To Do
-- [ ] Confirm hex values of linear gradient so it can be a bit nicer and match the wireframe pdf
+- [ ] Confirm hex values of linear gradient so it can be a bit nicer and match the mockup pdf
 - [ ] Confirm font sizes
 - [ ] Make styling for input box a little nicer
 - [ ] Values endpoint